babak2/outbreak_analyser/README.md

 ## Plot

-The plot of result will be saved as in the output directory (default name is outbreak_plot.png).
+The plot of the result will be saved in the output directory (default name is outbreak_plot.png).
 ![model visualization](./images/outbreak_plot.png)

 ## Future Extensions